-B. Flow Control
+B. Congestion Control

 DHTTP servers must avoid flooding a congested network with UDP messages.
-Instead of implementing its own flow control, DHTTP again leverages TCP by requiring that responses to any resent requests be sent over TCP.
-So, any time a packet loss occurs, the server switches to TCP with its flow control for this interaction.
-An HTTP server using MTU discovery [26] sends packets of 1460 bytes over the Internet and has the initial TCP window for data transfer equal to two packets 3.
-Thus, DHTTP server could in principle send up to 2920 bytes by UDP without relaxing TCP's flow control.
-Our current default threshold of 1460 bytes makes DHTTP servers even more conservative than HTTP servers in terms of flow control within one Web download.
+Instead of implementing its own congestion control, DHTTP again leverages TCP by requiring that responses to any resent requests be sent over TCP.
+So, any time a packet loss occurs, the server switches to TCP with its congestion control for this interaction.
+An HTTP server using MTU discovery [27] sends packets with payload of 1460 bytes over the Internet and has the initial TCP window for data transfer equal to two packets 5.
+Thus, DHTTP server could in principle send up to 2920 bytes by UDP without relaxing TCP's congestion control.
+Our current default threshold of 1460 bytes makes DHTTP servers even more conservative than HTTP servers in terms of congestion control within one Web download.

 One could argue that DHTTP servers may still create traffic bursts by sending a large number of UDP packets belonging to distinct parallel downloads.
 However, short parallel TCP connections will create similar bursts in existing HTTP due to SYN and the first data packets.
 So, it is only in the case of multiple short downloads to the same client reusing a persistent TCP connection in existing HTTP, where DHTTP may be more aggressive.
 Even in this case, when the fraction of resent requests becomes noticeable (indicating possible congestion), DHTTP servers starts using TCP almost exclusively (see Section III-C).
 In our experiment over congested Internet, only 6% of responses were sent over UDP.
-Finally, Feldmann et al. showed that although most Web transfers are short, a majority of the bytes and packets belong to long transfers [27], and DHTTP uses TCP with its native flow control for them.
+Thus, native TCP congestion control was in place for 94% of interactions.
+Finally, Feldmann et al. showed that although most Web transfers are short, a majority of the bytes and packets belong to long transfers [16], and DHTTP uses TCP with its native congestion control for them.